maiertech/template-sveltekit-example/README.md

 # template-sveltekit-example

+You probably don't need this template and should just run `npx sv create`.

-This is a [SvelteKit](https://kit.svelte.dev/) skeleton project which I use as a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create SvelteKit examples.
+This is a [SvelteKit](https://kit.svelte.dev/) minimal project, which I use as a [GitHub template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to speed up my workflow when creating screencasts.

 ## Keeping dependencies up-to-date

 I update dependencies in this template regularly.
-These are the steps:

-1. Run `pnpm create svelte@latest .` to regenerate the SvelteKit skeleton project into the existing directory.
+Run `npx sv create` to regenerate a minimal SvelteKit project into the existing directory.

+### Where would you like your project to be created?

-1. **Where should we create your project?** Hit enter to use the current directory.
+Hit enter to use the current directory.

-1. **Directory not empty.
-Continue?** Yes.
+### Directory not empty.
+Continue?

-1. **Which Svelte app template?** Skeleton project.
+Yes.

+### Which template would you like?

+Skeleton minimal.

-1. **Add type checking with TypeScript?** Yes, using TypeScript syntax.
+### Add type checking with TypeScript?

+Yes, using TypeScript syntax.

-1. Add ESLint, Prettier and Svelte 5.
+### What would you like to add to your project?

+- `prettier`
+- `eslint`

+### Wrap it up

-1. Revert `README.md`.
+- Revert `README.md`.
-1. Delete folder `node_modules` and file `pnpm-lock.yaml` and run `pnpm i`.
+- Delete folder `node_modules` and file `pnpm-lock.yaml` and run `pnpm i`.

 ## Debugging